 This course is designed for those who wish to pursue a career as a Deck Officer aboard ship.
 It provides a comprehensive education in navigation and other ship board activities.

 Students who successfully complete Year 1 are expected to be placed in a commercial ship in Year 2, gaining between twelve to fifteen months seatime for practical training experience, and to gain the necessary ‘seatime’ for the Department of Transport, Tourism and Sport Certificate of Competency.

 In addition, they must complete a comprehensive workplace training programme including training records, journals and other documents associated with the training programme, as specified from time to time.

-It should be noted that while every endeavour will be made to secure suitable sea training placement, this is outside the control of CIT/NMCI and the College cannot accept responsibility for difficulties in securing such placement.
+It should be noted that while every endeavour will be made to secure suitable sea training berth, this is outside the control of CIT/NMCI and the College cannot accept responsibility for difficulties in securing such placement.

 For details, see www.nmci.ie

 Degree holders who achieve the specified level of academic performance are eligible to apply for entry to the one year add-on

 How do I go about getting a training berth to sponsor me while I am in college?